 Pear Cranberry Sauce is my new favorite and I think you’re going to like it, too!
 And while we’re at it…can we all start thinking of different times during the year to serve this dish besides Thanksgiving?
 Let me know in the comments if you have ideas.

-List of Ingredients for Pear Cranberry Sauce
+Ingredients for Pear Cranberry Sauce

 There’s nothing involved or time-consuming about this recipe, other than peeling and dicing the pears.
 It takes about 20 minutes to prep, 20 minutes to cook and then chilling time in your refrigerator before serving.